globalbioticinteractions/globalbioticinteractions.github.io/propollsoil/index.md

 **20 Nov 2025** -  ProPollSoil Data Workshop.
 See GitHub organization at https://github.com/ProPollSoil and note that some repositories are set to private as resources like the data management plan are developed.

+**30 Jan 2026** - Dr. Wilhemine Bach announces the launch of the *full* ProPollSoil website through https://propollsoil.eu/ .
+The "propollsoil.eu" domain name is owned, and managed by, EURICE (https://eurice.eu).
+The website is subject to German copyright laws (see https://propollsoil.eu/imprint accessed on 2026-02-17) and is explicitly *not* licensed for reuse.

 # Data Management Plan

 See https://github.com/ProPollSoil/data-management-plan for details in the data management plan.